willjw3/gatsby-starter-developer-diary/README.md

 To add your profile image to the blog, add your image file to `src/images`, then import the file into both `src/components/sidebar/Bio.js` and `src/components/header/MobileBio.js`

+## Adding blog posts using Netlify CMS (Content Management System)
+*Netlify CMS was just made part of the Developer Diary starter.
+Documentation on how to use it with your blog coming soon!*

 ## Adding Blog Posts Manually
 Using your favorite text editor, go into your project's directory and find the `posts` folder.
 In that folder, add a new markdown file with your new blog post's name in mind.
 For example, if your post were to be called "Make a Blog With Gatsby", you might want to create the file `make-blog-with-gatsby.md` <br>